MatthewJung14/SocietyOfPCBuildingWebApp/Sprint4/Sprint4.md

 - settings navigates to home test: This test checks to see if the log-off button navigates to the home page.
 - Renting: Three tests included for renting, one to ensure the form field exists, one to ensure that the form field properly accepts proper input and removes items from the backend array of string, and one to ensure improper input results in nothing being added

+**Work completed for the backend**
+- Performed minor refactoring in UserAccounts to make the functions more readable - namely, extracted checking if a user is in the database into its own function
+- Added a boolean field to the User struct called IsAdmin as a naive way to implement admin accounts; modified existing functions to deal with this new field and created new functions to update and interact with this field
+- Created a new table in the database based on the ComputerEvent struct which represents a rentable PC's availability on a particular day; developed functions to create new entries in this table, update their fields, and retrieve a list of the available times

 **BACKEND DOCUMENTATION**

 Files: